 We needed a pump to get the water out of that well, of course.
 There was no electricity in San Rafael, and the community wouldn’t be able to afford fuel for a gasoline or diesel pump (but, see below for how that turned out!).

 Amazingly, I was able to source 11 years of wind data from a nearby meteorological station, confirming that the use of wind power to pump water for San Rafael’s system was feasible.
-So, I would design and we would build a windmill on top of the well…
+So, I would design, and we would build, a wind turbine on top of the well…

 Not being a Civil Engineer wasn’t a problem, and as I described earlier it even enabled me to think differently about how to build water-storage tanks.
-But designing a windmill – that was a task for a Mechanical Engineer!
+But designing a wind turbine – that was a task for a Mechanical Engineer!
 So I was well-prepared.

 I no longer recall where I found it, but somehow I got my hands on “How to build a Cretan sail wind pump for use in low-speed wind conditions,” from IT Publications in London (1979).
 Maybe there was a copy in the Peace Corps office in Quito?